edgedb/edgedb-docker/README.md

-# The official Docker image for EdgeDB
+# The official Docker image for Gel

-This repository contains the officially maintained Docker image packaging EdgeDB and the EdgeDB CLI.
+This repository contains the officially maintained Docker image packaging Gel and the Gel CLI.

 #### ✨[Documentation](https://www.edgedb.com/docs/guides/deployment/docker)✨